Editor’s note: This story was previously published in October 2017. It has since been updated and republished.

 iRobot Corporation (NASDAQ:IRBT) got a bit ahead of itself last year.
 In April, IRBT stock traded around $60; by late August, the stock had nearly doubled.

-IRBT then pulled back over 30% and has subsequently rebounded back near its former highs.
+IRBT then pulled back over 30%, subsequently rebounded back near its former highs, and then dropped again.
 But the category itself is growing double-digits, and Internet of Things catalysts could further drive product adoption.

 As of this writing, Vince Martin did not hold a position in any of the aforementioned securities.